 Meditation and mindfulness practice in general, can help reduce resistance simply by giving us space to let go of the thoughts and feelings of what we are striving for, and focusing on the here and now, therefore allowing us to go with the flow of life, rather than fighting the current against it.
 Giving ourselves permission to take a pause or time out from trying to achieve a goal, even for a few days or weeks to focus on something else, is always better than giving up on our goals completely.

 Sometimes our minds require time to consolidate everything new learnt or changes implemented, in order to able to move forward with a fresh perspective.
 Anything that helps us let go of the struggle will always move us closer to what we want rather than away from it, because it allows the executive functioning parts of the brain to take over and help find solutions where we may otherwise be fixated on the obstacles.
 Scheduling regular breaks and time for welcome distractions is crucial in helping to keep us motivated, focused on our goals rather than the struggles, and in bringing us closer to success.
 And sleep is an essential tool needed to process learning and change.

 So there you have it folks!
-If you are struggling to stay motivated in achieving your goals and sticking to your new year resolutions why not take on board some of these recommendations.
-If you would like to access some Life Coaching to help get you back on track and motivated with your goals, check out my website www.themindfullifecoachuk.com for my services and to request a consultation.
-And if you quote JAN20% you can enjoy a 20% discount on any of my services or packages during January.
+If you are struggling to stay motivated in achieving your goals and sticking to your new year resolutions why not take on board some of the recommendations in this blog.
+If you would like to access Transformational Life Coaching to help get you back on track, check out my website www.themindfullifecoachuk.com/services for my services and to request a FREE 30 minute consultation.